Suppression and enhancement of bosonic stimulation by atomic interactions

 Scattering experiments have played a pivotal role in condensed matter physics, from the discoveries of crystal~\cite{Bragg:1913b, Davisson:1927, Brockhouse:1995} and quasi-crystal~\cite{Shechtman:1984} structures to the studies of critical phenomena~\cite{Ford:1965} and superfluidity \cite{Woods:1973}.
 In a typical experiment, the particles in the probe beam, such as photons, electrons, or neutrons, interact only weakly with the system under investigation, and the correlations in the system are revealed because the interference of different scattering events affects the observed scattering rate.

 Recently, such experiments were used to observe quantum-statistical correlations in ultracold atomic gases~\cite{Deb:2021, Margalit:2021, Sanner:2021, Lu:2023}.
 If a high-temperature ideal gas is illuminated by an off-resonant laser, the intensity of the scattered light is simply proportional to the number of illuminated atoms.
-However, at high-phase space density (in quantum-degenerate gases), the innate tendency of identical bosons to bunch and fermions to anti-bunch leads to an enhancement (bosonic stimulation) of scattering for bosons and a suppression (Pauli blocking) for fermions.
+However, at high phase-space density (in quantum-degenerate gases), the innate tendency of identical bosons to bunch and fermions to anti-bunch leads to an enhancement (bosonic stimulation) of scattering for bosons and a suppression (Pauli blocking) for fermions.
 These effects were predicted more than 30 years ago~\cite{Svistunov:1990-2, Politzer:1991,Javanainen:1994, Morice:1995, Javanainen:1995b, Politzer:1997}, but observed only recently, in harmonically trapped Bose~\cite{Lu:2023} and Fermi~\cite{Deb:2021, Margalit:2021, Sanner:2021} gases.

-Here, we study scattering between off-resonant light and atoms in a quasi-homogeneous Bose gas, and show that, due to beyond-mean-field (BMF) correlations, even weak and short-ranged atomic interactions can dramatically suppress or further increase the bosonically enhanced scattering rate.
-This interplay of bosonic statistics and atomic interactions is not captured by the standard picture of bosonic stimulation, and makes light scattering a powerful probe of both equilibrium and non-equilibrium many-body physics in quantum gases.
+Here, we study scattering between off-resonant light and atoms in a quasi-homogeneous Bose gas, and observe an interplay of bosonic statistics and atomic interactions that is not captured by the standard picture of bosonic stimulation.
+We show that, due to changes in local atomic correlations, even weak and short-ranged atomic interactions can dramatically suppress or further increase the bosonically enhanced scattering rate.
+These effects are not captured by mean-field theory, which successfully describes the effects of weak interactions for many other observables~\cite{Pitaevskii:2016}. { Note that the mean-field wavefunction is, as for an ideal gas, a symmetrized product of single-particle states (which are plane waves for a homogeneous system) and captures purely quantum-statistical correlations, but not any correlations induced by the interactions; to capture the latter, one has to use superpositions of different symmetrized product states.} The sensitivity of light scattering to beyond-mean-field effects makes it a powerful probe of both equilibrium and non-equilibrium many-body physics in quantum gases.